 Scammers often use caller ID spoofing to mask their true location, making it appear that they’re calling from a legitimate or local number to raise the odds that you’ll pick up.
-If you do, the robotic voice on the other end might claim to represent a utility, name-brand company or government agency (Social Security and the Internal Revenue Service are popular poses).
+If you do, the robotic voice on the other end might claim to represent a utility, a name-brand company or a government agency (Social Security and the Internal Revenue Service are popular poses).
 It might offer you a free cruise, cheap health insurance or a low-interest loan.
+It might claim you've won a lottery.
 It might tell you to press a particular key to learn more, or to get off a call list.

 Whatever the message, don’t engage.
 Doing so can lead you to a real live scammer, who’ll pressure you to make a purchase or pump you for personal information, like a credit card or Social Security number.
 Even just pressing a key or answering a question alerts scammers that they’ve hit on a “live” number, and they’ll call it again and again.

 It’s important to note that many robocalls are legal.
 The Federal Communications Commission (FCC) allows them for some informational or noncommercial purposes, such as polling, political campaigning and outreach by nonprofit groups (including AARP).
 Your dentist’s office can robocall you with an appointment reminder, or an airline with news about a flight change.